 A MapReduce program is composed of a Map () and a Reduce () procedure.
 The first applies its associated function on each element of a dataset, whereas the latter produces a final output by aggregating the results of the first Map function.
 In the context of the Unveiling objects problem, the Map function performs the behavior of the F-element function and the Reduce procedure implements the F-shape function, respectively.

-3) Use case– Unveiling Objects in Science
+3) Use case– Unveiling Objects in Astronomy

-The concept behind unveiling objects in big datasets is applicable to different areas such as sensor data, seismic data, biology, etc. In this paper, we aim to show one of its applications in the area of astronomy.
-In the following, first we describe the astronomy context, presenting the dataset and its characteristics.
-Subsequently, the unveiling objects functions adopted for the astronomy scenario are presented.

-Astronomy surveys are interested in investigating regions of the sky.
-By means of some capturing instrument, such as an optical telescope, sky objects are identified and registered in a large table of sky objects, named after sky catalog.
+Astronomical surveys capture data from regions of the sky.
+By means of some capturing instrument, such as an optical telescope, sky objects are identified and registered in a large table of sky objects, named the sky catalog.

 Surveys make possible statistical studies of large number of objects and enable interesting or rare examples of phenomena to be found, which can then be studied in greater detail.
 An astronomy catalogue is a dataset that contains a list of celestial objects and their characteristics, like position, flux, magnitude and color.
 Their spatial coordinates, assigned according to a celestial sphere coordinate system, are used as objects identification.
 An object positioning is given by is right-ascension (ra) and declination (dec) values.
 The former assumes values between 0 and 360 degrees, whereas the latter measures its distance from equator between -90 and +90 degrees.